GlacierProtocol/glacierprotocol.github.io/_docs/overview/attack-surface.md

 scalability failures, etc.) are not included as most are equally likely to impact the value of all Bitcoins whether or not they are secured with Glacier.

-This list assumes no security measures from Appendix A are implemented.
+This list assumes no security measures from [Extend Glacier security](../extend/security.md) are implemented.

 Most attacks require the presence of malware, either in or near the quarantined environment.
 We'll therefore inventory two layers of Glacier's attack surface: